zalum/context-diagram-visualizer/README.md

-# System Model & Visualizer - SVM
+# System Model & Visualizer - SMV
 This utility has the purpose to put in a graph model the dependencies of a system of all kinds (until now system lanscape, datamodel) and use it as input for plantuml to generate a corresponding diagram